Tetrakern/fictioneer/INSTALLATION.md

 ![Menu Screen](repo/assets/menu_screen_options.jpg?raw=true)

-Fictioneer comes with two menu locations, **Navigation** and **Footer Menu**, which are precisely where you would expect.
+Fictioneer comes with two menu locations, **Navigation** and **Footer Menu**, located precisely where you would expect.
 You can read up on how to create and add menus in the [official documentation](https://codex.wordpress.org/WordPress_Menu_User_Guide).
 The only thing of note here are the special CSS classes you can assign to menu items for certain effects (whitespace-separated).
 Make sure to enable the additional menu properties under Screen Options at the top.

 On desktop, submenus are rendered as dropdown.
 On mobile, the **Navigation** only shows the top level menu items in a scrollable track, but the mobile menu is an unfolded list of all items if not specifically excluded with optional CSS classes.